5uperb0y/python-dsa-workout/recursion/README.md

 # CHAPTER FOUR | RECURSION

 ## Review Questions
-- Give your own explaination of "what is recursion"
+- Explain the concept of recursion and provide an example of a recursive solution.
-- What are "The Three Laws of Recursion"
+- What are the Three Laws of Recursion, and why are they crucial?
-- How Stack frame helps us understand recursion?
-- Why fractal feature is associate with recursion?
+- Describe how stack frames are used in the execution of recursive functions.
+- Explain the relationship between fractals and recursion.
+- In recursive maze solving, why is a stack used implicitly instead of a queue?
+- Why is Depth-First Search preferred in recursive maze solving?
+Discuss the trade-offs between DFS and BFS.
+- Describe a scenario where a recursive solution is more efficient than an iterative one.
+What makes recursion a better choice in this scenario?

 ## Exercises
 - [Implement list sum with recursion, page 118](./list_sum.py)